top of page

 Coffee Shop

-Anyone.
-You might be a believer, sceptic, curious, atheist, or unsure.
-We welcome anyone to come and learn with us.
+So, you might be a believer, sceptic, curious, atheist, religious, not religious, or unsure.
+Anyone is welcome to learn with us, and be reconciled to God through Jesus.

 The Bible assumes believers will be wrestling with their faith.